KannonZenetism/zenetism-field-physics/structural-physics/SP10-ritual-energetics-and-integration-protocols.md

 **Maintenance Pathways:**

-- **Source Reconnection**: Reattunement to the centropic Source that originally powered the seal
+- **Origin Reconnection**: Reattunement to the centropic origin that originally powered the seal
 - **Relational Reinforcement**: For Relational Seals, active engagement between bonded participants
 - **Collective Sustenance**: For Categorical and Architectural Seals, harmonic contribution from aligned participants (SP09 collective amplification dynamics)